DavidA511/DavidA511/README.md

 - 👋 Hi, I’m @DavidA511
-- 👀 I’m interested in ...
+- 👀 I’m interested in web3
-- 🌱 I’m currently learning ...

 <!---
 DavidA511/DavidA511 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.